 - Twine or ribbon

 To make the slime you can use liquid starch or borax.
 If you have borax on hand, find a recipe here for borax slime.
 Either way works great and actually one of my bags was with borax and one with fabric starch so you really won’t see a huge difference.
 I think the fabric starch is just slightly easier to use but gives the slime a slightly stickier consistency that stretches better.
 The Borax seems to have a bouncier consistency.
+Please note Borax is a cleaning agent and should not be handled by children.

 I am providing detailed directions for slime but not to worry.
 This comes together really quickly and is very simple to make.